utkarshcmu/grafana.org/content/blog/2017-12-08-timeshift-ep25.md

 [**How To Install Grafana on Ubuntu 17.10**](http://www.techsupportpk.com/2017/12/how-to-install-grafana-on-ubuntu-1710.html): As you probably guessed from the title, this article walks you through installing and configuring Grafana in the latest version of Ubuntu (or earlier releases).
 It also covers installing plugins using the [Grafana CLI](http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_25) tool.

-[**Prometheus: Starting the Server with Alertmanager, cAdvisor and Grafana**](https://rtfm.co.ua/prometheus-zapusk-servera-s-alertmanager-cadvisor-i-grafana/): Learn how to monitor Docker from scratch using cAdvisor, Prometheus and Grafana in this detailed, step-by-step walkthough.
+[**Prometheus: Starting the Server with Alertmanager, cAdvisor and Grafana**](https://rtfm.co.ua/prometheus-zapusk-servera-s-alertmanager-cadvisor-i-grafana/): Learn how to monitor Docker from scratch using cAdvisor, Prometheus and Grafana in this detailed, step-by-step walkthrough.

-[**Monitoring Java EE Servers with Prometheus and Payara**](https://www.youtube.com/watch?v=Pww-8WxsXJA):  In this screencast, Adam uses [firehose](https://github.com/adamBien/firehose), a Java EE 7+ metrics gateway for Prometheus, to convert the JSON output into Prometheus statistics and visualizes the data in Grafana.
+[**Monitoring Java EE Servers with Prometheus and Payara**](https://www.youtube.com/watch?v=Pww-8WxsXJA):  In this screencast, Adam uses [firehose](https://github.com/adamBien/firehose); a Java EE 7+ metrics gateway for Prometheus, to convert the JSON output into Prometheus statistics and visualizes the data in Grafana.

 [**Monitoring Spark Streaming with InfluxDB and Grafana**](https://www.linkedin.com/pulse/monitoring-spark-streaming-influxdb-grafana-christian-g%C3%BCgi/): This article focuses on how to monitor Apache Spark Streaming applications with InfluxDB and Grafana at scale.